Ayuei/DeBEIR/paper.md

 ![Standard flow of the DeEBIR training loop.\label{fig:training}](training.pdf){scale=0.43}

 # Acknowledgments
-The DeBeIR library uses Sentence-Transformers, Hugging Face's transformers and Datasets, allRank, Optuna, Elasticsearch and Trectools python packages.
+The DeBEIR library uses Sentence-Transformers, Hugging Face's transformers and Datasets, allRank, Optuna, Elasticsearch and Trectools python packages.

 This search is supported by CSIRO Data61, an Australian Government agency through the Precision Medicine FSP program and the Australian Research Training Program.
 We extend thanks to Brian Jin (Data61) for providing a code review.